-Arjuna (Fictional Character): Krishna, Recently lot of gold is found in the world famous temple of Phadmanabhan of Kerela.
-Old is gold; as well gold is old mean of investment.
+Arjuna (Fictional Character): Krishna, Recently there is lots of ups and down in gold market and its rates.
 Many other types of precious metal, stones are there but no other can take the place of gold.
 Indians are found of Gold; hence let’s explain me about gold and taxation.

-Arjuna: How much VAT will have to be paid on the sale of gold or gold ornaments?
+Arjuna: How much GST will have to be paid on the transaction of gold or gold ornaments?

 Arjuna: If gold or gold ornaments, etc. gifted to other then what is its tax treatment?